 to 911 & 911 addressing / Discussion and appropriate action

 Emergency Management Coordinator Matt Van Ostrand suggested that a burn ban remain in effect.
-He is waiting on a representative to get with him on the generators before they can be placed.
+He is waiting on a representative to get with him on the backup generators for the community center before they can be placed.
 An environmental assessment needs to be done prior to placement, stated Van Ostrand.

 The emergency notification was successful informed Commissioner Ortega informed and Van Ostrand further explained the process of this notification and what the benefits are.